Modar7/The_Fairness_Stitch/README.md

 ### License
-The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.
+The source code for the site is licensed under the MIT license, which you can find in LICENSE file.